‘Vasegate’ got Imerco on the omnichannel track

 Lotte Wøldiche Præstgaard continues,

 “At Imerco we sell a lot of products that you can find variations of elsewhere.
-That means that we need to be able to offer customers something else that ensures that they’ll prefer to shop at us.
-Like the branding we offer through a compelling service experience.”
+That means that we need to be able to offer customers something else that ensures customers’ preference to shop at our stores.
+For example the branding that we offer through a compelling service experience.”

 Amazon up next

-In 2017 Imerco bought up the competing retailer chain Inspiration.
-But do they risk being David fighting Goliath, when the mastodont Amazon – presumably – enters the Scandinavian market?
+In 2017, Imerco bought the competing retailer chain, Inspiration.
+But do they risk being David fighting Goliath, when the mastodon, Amazon, enters the Scandinavian market?

 “No doubt the forthcoming competition from Amazon is something every retailer needs to address.
-But we hope that our early groundwork with our customer club (Imerco has 1,2 million club members) and all of our omnichannel functions is enough to ensure that we maintain our customer segments”, Lotte Wøldiche Præstgaard says.
+But we hope that our early groundwork with our customer club (Imerco has 1,2 million club members) and all of our omnichannel functions is enough to ensure that we maintain our customer segments,” Lotte Wøldiche Præstgaard states.

-In relation to the new international competition she thinks Imerco has certain advantages that should not be underestimated:
+In relation to the new international competition, Præstgaard thinks Imerco has certain advantages that should not be underestimated.

-“In contrast to Amazon and other pure players, we have a history and Danish origin, we are represented locally with 160 stores all over Denmark and we share a certain bond with the local communities.
-We treasure the face to face connection with our customers, and we firmly believe it holds great value to many people to be able to receive our services both in-store and online.
-This combination we see as our foundation for the future”.
+“In contrast to Amazon and other pure players, we have a history and Danish origin.
+We are represented locally with 160 stores all over Denmark, and we share a certain bond with the local communities.
+We treasure the face-to-face connection with our customers, and we firmly believe it holds great value to many people to be able to receive our services both in-store and online.
+We see this combination as our foundation for the future.”